- Do you want to qualify as a teacher?

 Mathematics for diverse student group (KME111F)

-Participants familiarize themselves with research on mathematics studies and how an understanding of mathematics develops.
-They learn to analyze the knowledge and understanding of the student group and evaluate their learning process.
-They learn about difficulties in mathematics that students encounter, their impact on learning, and the methods for diagnosing them.
-Participants acquire knowledge of teaching methods and resources for students of different backgrounds, including diverse linguistic and cultural backgrounds.
+Participants familiarise themselves with research on mathematics studies and how an understanding of mathematics develops.
+They learn to analyse the knowledge and understanding of the student group and evaluate their learning process.
+They learn about the difficulties students encounter in mathematics, their impact on learning, and methods for diagnosing them.
+Participants acquire knowledge of teaching methods and resources for students with diverse linguistic and cultural backgrounds.

 Activities